Free Buy-to-Let Rental Yield Calculator: Instant results

 Good Rental Yield Target

-Achieving any of the following targets for your property investments is a good target and is more typical return in most Cities and Towns across the UK.
+Achieving any of the following targets for your property investments is a 'good' target.
+These levels of rental yields are most typical in major Cities and Towns across the UK.
 Especially the larger locations like Manchester, Birmingham, Nottingham, Leeds and Bournemouth

 Understanding rental yield becomes even more important when you consider different real estate strategies.